Tequ1l/template-nodejs-express/README.md

 Hello, this is the first commition from VS Code to Github!

-I commited this resp when I learn about Express Framework.
+I commited this repos when I learn about Express Framework.
 Opps, this is just a template.
 Hahaha